Sign Up to the History on the Net Newsletter

 Shoes

-Men were only allowed to wear one piece of jewellery - a ring that was used to make a mark in wax for sealing documents.
+Men were only allowed to wear one piece of jewelry – a ring that was used to make a mark in wax for sealing documents.
 However, many ignored the rules and wore several rings and brooches to pin their cloaks.

 Hairstyles